Friday Night, Saturday Morning: Monty Python's Life of Brian

 On the edition of 9 November 1979, hosted by Tim Rice, a discussion was held about the then newly released film Monty Python's Life of Brian, which had been banned by many local councils and caused protests throughout the world with accusations that it was blasphemous.
-To argue in favour of this accusation were veteran broadcaster and noted Christian Malcolm Muggeridge, and Mervyn Stockwood (the then Bishop of Southwark).
+To argue in favour of this accusation were veteran broadcaster and noted Christian Malcolm Muggeridge, and The Rt Rev. Mervyn Stockwood, the then Bishop of Southwark.
 In defence of the film were two members of the Monty Python team, John Cleese and Michael Palin.

 According to Monty Python - The Case Against, by Robert Hewison, the show "began affably enough, with Cleese and Palin talking on their own to their host, Tim Rice – himself the lyricist of Jesus Christ Superstar, which had also faced accusations of blasphemy a decade earlier".
 Hewison continues, "but while a second clip from the film was being shown, Stockwood and Muggeridge were brought on to the set.
 The full effect of the entry of the Bishop in his sweeping purple cassock and chunky cross was missed by the television audience, who found him already seated beside a bronzed and gleaming Malcolm Muggeridge when the film excerpt ended.
 Rice explained that Stockwood and Muggeridge had seen the film earlier in the day and invited their comments.
 With that, the gloves were off."

 The debate quickly became heated and included the following exchange:

 The Pythons initially seemed shocked by the aggression of the attack, especially because all four had met before the show, when there had been no hint as to what was to come.

 The Bishop made the point that without Jesus this film would not exist, and ignored the Pythons' protestations that the film was about the abuse of faith, not faith itself.